Candy AND history??!! Can’t beat that combo.

 This area along Market Street, close to the docks, has long been an area of sugar refineries and cocoa importers.
 By the 18th century, chocolate makers began opening in the area.
 Today, Shane’s is the oldest continuously operating candy store in the US and totally looks the part.
 The owners have put a lot of effort into building on the history of the shop, both in the visuals (restoring the interior to its Edwardian-era heyday and sourcing era appropriate antiques to fill in for long gone items, like the gorgeous 1910’s cash register) and in the production:

 You can also visit their fun Chocolate Cafe for hot chocolate made the old fashioned way (try the one made using Thomas Jefferson’s recipe or the yummy (spicy) Mexican version) and cocoa bean tea (and delicious house-made marshmallows).
 It’s hidden in the back of the store.
 Double check opening times, since they are only open a few hours/day.
-Note: there are only 2 small tables inside, so you might have to take yours to go.
+Note: there is no seating inside, so you will have to take it to go.

 Tobey says: I love Franklin Fountain, but they did the Shane’s tour without me 😦